hauze-v/web-dev/mdn-css/css-layout/responsive-design/NOTES.md

 ## Media Queries ##
 Responsive design was only able to emerge due to the media query.
 The Media Queries Level 3 specification became a Candidate Recommendation in 2009, meaning that it was deemed ready for implementation in browsers.
 Media Queries allow us to run a series of tests (e.g. whether the user's screen is greater than a certain width, or a certain resolution) and apply CSS selectively to style the page appropriately for the user's needs.

-For example, the following media query tests to see if the current web page is being displayed as scereen media (therefore not printed document) and teh viewport is at least 800 pixels wide.
+For example, the following media query tests to see if the current web page is being displayed as scereen media (therefore not printed document) and the viewport is at least 800 pixels wide.
 The CSS for the .container selector will only be applied if these two things are true.

 @media screen and (min-width: 800px) {
   .container {